devyndamonster/TakeAndHoldTweaker/README.md

     1. This will generate a CustomCharacter folder in your H3VR install folder
     2. This will also generate a config file inside BepInEx/config
 4. Place any character files into the custom character folder (unzipped)

+## Character Creation
+Check out the [Wiki](https://github.com/devyndamonster/TakeAndHoldTweaker/wiki) for documentation on character creation, and other important stuff